Space-time beams with tunable orbital group velocity toward plasma superradiance: Orbital group velocity

 \section{Orbital group velocity}

-In this work, the orbital group velocity ($v_{og}$) is introduced as a new tunable parameter for helical wavepackets.
-However, it can be related to known physical quantities and phenomena.
-In this section, we give the foundation of the definition of $v_{og}$, as well as briefly explore its connection with the lighthouse effect.
+In this work, the orbital group velocity ($v_{og}$) is introduced as a new tunable parameter for helical wavepackets, and the lighthouse comparison is explicitly framed as a kinematic analogy.
+In this section, we provide an expanded derivation of $v_{og}$ and further clarify the limits of that analogy.